wavefrontHQ/docs/pages/doc/proxies_manual_install.md

 You can run the commands [directly from the API documentation](https://tanzu.vmware.com/content/vmware-aria-operations-for-applications-blog/did-you-know-that-our-api-docs-are-alive).
 This is less error prone than copy/paste of the token.

-For this task, you first you get the list of proxies for your Wavefront service, then you display information for just the proxy you installed.
+For this task, you first get the list of proxies for your Operations for Applications service, then you display information for just the proxy you installed.

 Step 1: Get the list of proxies for your service instance:
 ```